judepayne/draw-graph/draw-graph.core/resources/help1.md

 Please use the **'Examples'** drop down on the main page to see what is achievable with draw-graph and see how the data specification of the graph is used to do that.

-As previousyly mentioned, Nodes in draw-graph are each specified as a map of key value pairs, but to avoid you having to write down the keys over and over, keys are only specified once, in the header row.
+As previously mentioned, nodes in draw-graph are each specified as a map of key value pairs, but to avoid you having to write down the keys over and over, keys are only specified once, in the header row.
 This works because, in draw-graph, *every node in a graph must have exactly the same keys* (even if for some nodes, a particular key doesn't have a value, so it's left blank).

 ####Working up the data